 Ciao, welcome back to my blog!

-You know by now that, having spend most of my life living on the Tuscan coast I am obsessed by seafood and I would eat tons of it weekly as it is cooks in very short time and it is light yet satisfying.
+You know by now that, having spent most of my life living on the Tuscan coast I am obsessed with seafood and I would eat tons of it weekly as it is low calories yet satisfying.

-Nothing feels like holiday more than a good BBQ right?
+Nothing feels like a holiday more than a good BBQ right?

 2 red onions